RobinLi7/nextflow_501Project/README.md

 ## Background and Rationale

-This pipeline is designed for single-cell RNA sequencing (scRNA-seq) data analysis.
+This pipeline is designed for 10x Genomics single-cell RNA sequencing (scRNA-seq) data analysis.
 It uses **FastQC**, **MultiQC**, **STARsolo**, and **Seurat** to process, analyze, and visualize scRNA-seq data.
 Key features include quality control, genome generation, mapping, and downstream clustering analysis with visualization.

 ### Aims:
 - Perform quality control of raw sequencing reads.